crate/crate-howtos/docs/best-practices/migrating-from-mongodb.rst

     ... ) clustered into 5 shards with (number_of_replicas = 0);
     CREATE OK, 1 row affected (... sec)

 In CrateDB each field is indexed by default.
-So it is not necessary to create any additional indices.
+It is not necessary to create any additional indices.

 However, if some fields are never used for filtering, indexing can be turned